This post was most recently updated on September 22nd, 2018

 “Unless you’re in a private room, you won’t have much privacy.”

 Of course, there’s a trade off.
-But when you think of the additional opportunities a hostel provides and the potential for huge savings,
+But when you think of the additional opportunities a hostel provides and the potential for huge savings, any negatives pale in comparison.

 The most important thing that was never expressed was feeling unsafe.
 I was glad to hear that HI hostels do a good job of keeping their guests and their belongings safe.
 Lockers are provided for securing your items, and people who are not staying in the hostel are not allowed to go beyond the front lobby.